PradyumnaKrishna/jwt-poc/jwt-api/README.md

 This is a Proof of concept to showcase the use of the `jwt-library` in the API routes of a Next.js project.

 The API routes are located in the `pages/api` directory.
 The `jwt-library` is used to create and verify JWT tokens.
+The API route is secured using a middleware (`middleware.ts`) that validates the JWT token before allowing access to the route.

 ## Getting Started